-EU Waste Electrical and Electronic Equipment (WEEE) Regulations 2006
+UK Waste Electrical and Electronic Equipment (WEEE) Regulations 2013

-eSpares is considerate of the environment and is pleased to comply with the EU Waste Electrical and Electronic Equipment (WEEE) Regulations 2006.
-There is a requirement on each member State under Article 2 of the Directive to minimise the disposal of WEEE as unsorted municipal waste and to achieve a high level of collection of WEEE for treatment, recovery and environmentally sound disposal.
+eSpares is considerate of the environment and is pleased to comply with the UK Waste Electrical and Electronic Equipment (WEEE) Regulations 2013.
+Under the EU WEEE Directive 2012 there is a requirement on each member state to minimise the disposal of WEEE as unsorted municipal waste and to achieve a high level of collection of WEEE for treatment, recovery and environmentally sound disposal.

 The amount of WEEE we throw away is increasing by around 5% each year, making it the fastest growing waste stream in the UK.